Perfect Stride Clinical Canine Massage

 Book a FREE 15 minute muscular health check

-Fill our the form below to book your first free muscular health check assessment on Saturday 3rd April and we will get back to you with your appointment time. – PLEASE BE SURE TO CHECK YOUR SPAM FOLDER IF YOU DON’T SEE A REPLY.
+Fill our the form below to book your first free muscular health check assessment and we will get back to you with your appointment time. – PLEASE BE SURE TO CHECK YOUR SPAM FOLDER IF YOU DON’T SEE A REPLY.

 Anything from 40-60 mins, depending on how long it takes for a dog to settle.
 If I am finished in 40 mins I spend time doing energy work or stretching exercises with your dog.